We Got It!

 Allow me to attempt putting into words what it is like…

 You Wait for All Hell To Break Loose

 Fly fishing for billfish is about the hunt.
-The search for the fish, the experience of a well-rehearsed crew is paramount for any success, the equipment and even the birds all comes into play.
+The search for the fish, the experience of a well-rehearsed crew is paramount for any success, the equipment and the birds all comes into play.

-When you do get the hook to set and the line comes tight on a sailfish, chances are you’ll experience for the first times ever the fastest your fly line and backing line shooting out of your fingers and rod guides.
+When you do get the hook to set and the line comes tight on a sailfish, chances are you’ll experience for the first time ever the fastest your fly line and backing line shooting out of your fingers and rod guides.